 3GPP resource types and QoS related parameters shall be shared with WLAN using Y3 and Y4 interfaces and WLAN will support QoS function and related message procedures.
 QoS management functions need to cover QoS mapping, scheduling algorithm and MAC interface and TEC of STA and ANC of WLAN access network will deal with them.

 PHY and MAC specification are important factor to meet the required QoS value.
 The current technologies to provide QoS management is EDCA and HCCA, which are distributed based access scheme.
 IEEE 802.11e provides 4 kinds of access categories, which are best effort, video probe, video and voice.
-According to access categories, contention widow size and arbitration inter-frame space (AIFS) is variable to meet the erquired qualtity of service.
+According to access categories, contention widow size and arbitration inter-frame space (AIFS) is variable to meet the required quality of service.

 3GPP specification provides GBR, Non-GBR and delay critical GBR.
 Delay critical GBR needs lower latency (less than 30msec) and higher packet error rate (PER) (less than 10-4).
-And 3GPP have more characterised QoS management to support packet delay, PER, default maximum data burst volume and default average window for the service types.
+And 3GPP have more characterized QoS management to support packet delay, PER, default maximum data burst volume and default average window for the service types.

-It is reviewed that EDCA and HCCA of WLAN technology will meet QoS for Non-GBR service type and will be limited to meet low latency and high reliablity for GBR and delay critical GBR types.
+It is reviewed that EDCA and HCCA of WLAN technology will meet QoS for Non-GBR service type and will be limited to meet low latency and high reliability for GBR and delay critical GBR types.

 Gap analysis and Recommendations